Moses was not allowed to enter the Promised Land because there was an incident in which he did not follow God’s instructions.

 - Moses disobeyed a direct command of God.
 The Lord commanded him to speak to the rock.
 Instead, Moses hit the rock with his staff.
 Moses overlooked the patience of God in His dealings with the people, which should have been reflected in his own attitude and demeanor.

-- Moses took the credit of the miracle for himself instead of attributing it to God when he said, “Must we [referring to Moses and Aaron] bring you water out of this rock?”
+- He took the credit of the miracle for himself instead of attributing it to God when he said, “Must we [referring to Moses and Aaron] bring you water out of this rock?”
 (V. 10).

-- Moses and Aaron lacked trust in God which is reflected in the fact that God pointed it out to them: “Because you did not trust in me enough…” (Numbers 20:12).
+- Both Moses and Aaron lacked trust in God which is reflected in the fact that God pointed it out to them: “Because you did not trust in me enough…” (Numbers 20:12).
 Their punishment was that they would not be allowed to enter the Promised Land (Numbers 20:12).

-And later on, Moses appeared to Jesus at the Mount of Transfiguration with Elijah (who was taken alive to heaven – 2 kings 2:11).
+Later on, Moses appeared to Jesus at the Mount of Transfiguration with Elijah (who was taken alive to heaven – 2 kings 2:11).
 “And (Christ) was transfigured before them: and his face did shine as the sun, and his raiment was white as the light.
 And, behold, there appeared unto them Moses and Elias talking with him” (Matt.
 17:2, 3).

 In this story, we see both the justice and the mercy of God in dealing with His children.